tryscer/flock/flock-music.md

 ​	"I think we shouldn't discount the possibility," says Eleanore, "that he was just asking her out on a date."
 ​	"Our peaches?" says Barry.
 "Ridiculous."
 ​	"Gee, thanks, Barry," I say.
-​	"It is ridiculous," says Cindy.
-"Even though *Alice* is a very fetching lady..."
+​	"It is ridiculous," says Cindy, and when I raise an eyebrow she adds, "even though *Alice* is a very fetching lady..."
-​	"Thanks," I say.
+​	"Thanks, Cin," I say.
 ​	"...because if he was asking her out on a date, he would also need to ask her where he should pick her up from."
 Everybody, Bernie included, nod at that dating-world fact.
 ​	"'Ready to come on board?', that's what he asked," I say.
 "On board the Steam Pillars train, that's where he invited us."
 ​	Bernie says, "These guys have a *train?*"
 ​	Tim says, "We *obviously* have to go."
 ​	Barry says, "Only thing is, at eight our carriage becomes a pumpkin, and we have to be at home."
 ​	"Yeah," sighs Cindy.
 "And also, Eleanore has a train to catch."
 She gives Eleanore a shifty look, and Eleanore doesn't look back.
-A wild fantasy brews in my mind: maybe Eleanore will get so sick of this fight with Cindy that she won't allow Cindy to come back with her.
+A wild fantasy brews in my mind: maybe Eleanore will get so sick of this fight that she won't allow Cindy to come back with her.
 Then, I'll have Cindy all for myself.
 ​	"You must be joking," says Bernie.
 "It's a puzzle!
 You guys need to solve it!"
-​	"Bernie raises a serious point," says Eleanore.
+​	"Bernie raises an important point," says Eleanore.
 "A puzzle doesn't like to be disrespected like that.
 Anyway, *I* can always catch a later train."
 ​	"If these guys don't come with you, Alice, I'll take you," says Bernie.
 ​	"Thank you, Bernie," I say.
 "At last, a gentleman."
-​	Tim says, "seriously, Bernie, where's your mother?"
+​	Tim says, "Seriously, Bernie, where's your mother?"
-​	A group of men in identical green suits walks by, looking angry.
+​	A group of men in identical green suits walks by, all looking angry.
+One of them is holding a trumpet case.
 ​​	"Those damn Pillars," one of them says.
 ​	"They'll screw you in each time," says another.
 ​	"What do you want, honey?" says the lady at the stall to Barry.
 ​	Then the PA comes on:

 ​	*(Barry MacAllister, Jr...
-Barry MacAllister, Jr... a phone call for you in the fair's management office...)*
+Barry MacAllister, Jr... a phone call for you from your father in the fair's management office...)*

 ​	"Are you lost, too?" asks Bernie.

+Barry leads the way and we follow.
+Bernie has petered off to the carousel.
+​	"Hey Barry, what do you think your dad wants?" asks Eleanore.
+​	"Leave him alone, Eleanore," says Tim.
+​	"No, really, Barry, "